TEACHING ARTISTS

 Ricardo Valenzuela

 Ricardo Valenzuela is a graduate of the American Musical and Dramatic Academy, NYC.
 His experience with children comes from working at San Diego Civic Dance Arts for over a decade.
 Past Credits at SDJT as director and/or choreographer; Junie B. Jones, Mr. Poppers Penguins, Sleepy Hollow, The Naked Mole Rat Gets Dressed, Pippi Long Stocking and Head Over Heels.
 He has also choreographed Mt.
 Carmel High School’s choir’s annual concert, “LEGENDS” since 2017, and their theatre’s productions of Cabaret, West Side Story, The Wizard of Oz and Little Shop of Horrors.
 Acting credits include two seasons as the character “Antonio” in the Latin American television show Dos y Dos, and two episodes of Los Jumpitz en Espanol.
 Ricardo has been lucky to perform with the following theatre companies: the Starlight, Moonlight Amphitheatre, San Diego Musical Theatre, Hispanic Arts Theatre, San Diego Asian Repertory Theatre, Performance Riverside and Coronado Playhouse.
-Ricardo holds a BA in Liberal Arts and Sciences LGBTQ+ studies from San Diego State University.
-He recently choreographed JT’s production of Roald Dahl’s Matilda the Musical and will be choreographing The Sound of Music in the fall.
+He holds a BA in Liberal Arts and Sciences LGBTQ+ studies from San Diego State University.
+Ricardo choreographed JT’s 2023 production of Roald Dahl’s Matilda the Musical and for JT’s 76th Season, he will be choreographing The Sound of Music and Diary of a Wimpy Kid.

 Sarah Siegel

-Sarah Siegel holds a degree in theatre from San Diego State University.
-She began her theatre career in the San Francisco area, performing and directing for several years before moving to New York City, where she started two theatre companies and continued her work in both theatre and film.
-While in New York City, Sarah continued her training, studying under Milan Stitt and Lanford Wilson at the Circle Repertory Company.
+Sarah Siegel (she/her) has had the joy of being a teaching artist at San Diego Junior Theatre since 2002, teaching acting and directing.
+She holds a degree in theatre from San Diego State University but began her theatre career in the San Francisco area, performing and directing for several years.
+After moving to New York City, she started two theatre companies and continued her work directing and producing both theatre and film.
+While in NYC, Sarah continued her training, studying under Milan Stitt and Lanford Wilson at the Circle Repertory Company.
 In addition, she worked as a private audition coach and acting instructor helping her students obtain roles on stage and screen.
-In San Diego, some of Sarah’s favorite places she has worked have been The Fritz Theatre, Stu Segall Productions, and of course as a teaching artist at JT, teaching acting and directing since 2002, where she has had the joy of watching so many students grow up and shine.
-When she is not teaching, she works as a certified integrative hypnotherapist and uses these skills to help her students discover their confidence and joy in being themselves.
+In San Diego, some of Sarah’s favorite places she has worked have been The Fritz Theatre, Stu Segall Productions and of course, as a teaching artist at JT where she has had the pleasure of watching so many students grow up and shine.

 CLASSES